 Google, a leading Internet search company, and Comcast Corp. are negotiating a joint purchase of a stake in America Online.
-The expected amount of the transaction should be $ 5 billion, reports Reuters.
+The expected amount of the transaction should be $ 5 billion.

 Google and Comcast are going to jointly acquire half of AOL’s web business, which, according to preliminary estimates, costs about 10 billion dollars.
 At the same time, the controlling stake may remain with Time Warner, the agency reports citing the Wall Street Journal.
 In addition, Google and Сomcast are threatened by competition from Microsoft, which is also in talks with AOL.
 All alleged participants in the transaction declined to comment.

 According to a source familiar with the details of the transaction, the amount of the transaction can be significantly increased if Google and Comcast decide to buy half of the entire AOL business.
 However, Time Warner can block a generous offer, because Google is not the first Internet company trying to start a strategic cooperation with the company.
 Earlier, Yahoo tried to do the same, but the negotiations were deadlocked.

 Trilateral talks between Google, Comcast and AOL have been going on since summer.
 Previously, AOL separately conducted talks on possible investments with Comcast and Google.

 According to a Google report on the results of the first six months of 2005, the search engine receives 11 percent of revenue from a deal with AOL.
 Google has already discussed with AOL the possibility of cooperation in free services on America Online, including in the company’s online pagers.

 Google Inc. together with cable operator Comcast, intends to acquire the Internet business of AOL, a subsidiary of Time Warner.
 Half of AOL’s shares will cost companies no less than $ 5 billion.
 According to unofficial information, Microsoft is competing with Google and Comcast for AOL.